Saturday, 7 January 2017

 1. Medications

-• Montelukast (Singulair): A pill that blocks immune chemicals; effective for allergic asthma.
+• Montelukast (Singulair): A prescription pill that blocks leukotrienes; particularly effective for patients with both mold allergies and asthma.

 2. Therapies